 There are a couple of different costs to take into account when adding a young person to your car insurance policy.

 For starters, there’s likely to be a modest admin charge for adding a new driver.
 This will vary depending on the insurer but is likely to be around £30.

 But there will likely be an impact on the cost of your premium overall too.
 In all likelihood, your premium will become more expensive.
 When an insurer calculates the price of your premium, they are trying to understand the risk of various factors, including who’s driving the vehicle.
-And unfortunately the simple truth is that one in four (23%) young drivers are involved in an accident within the first couple of years of passing their test, according to Brake, the road safety charity.
+And unfortunately the simple truth is that one in five drivers crash within a year of passing their test, according to Brake, the road safety charity.
 This is why young drivers’ policies are usually more costly.

 Nonetheless, it’s likely that adding your child to your existing car insurance policy will work out cheaper than if they arrange their own standalone policy.
 However, there are some factors to take into consideration before you do choose this option.